-In today’s world, more and more women are raising the bar of success higher than ever, creating well-known businesses in industries such as design, fashion, beauty and real estate.
+In today’s world, more and more women are raising the bar of success higher than ever, creating well-known businesses in industries such as design, fashion, beauty, interior designer and real estate.
 (According to careerexplorer.com, for example, 87% of today’s U.S. interior designers are female and 13% are male.)

 Standing up for the values they believe in, loving what they do and doing their best to build brands that compete with the biggest names in their field, they are marching forward to gain a place at the head of the table.
 Whether their passion is channeled into a career with a corporate conglomerate or as a solo entrepreneur, these women have chosen to pursue something they are devoted to, which greatly enhances the chances of success.
 Do what you love, as they say, and the rest will come.